mdxpl/htmx-bundle-monorepo/docs/examples/infinite_scroll.md

-Switch page content without reloading the whole page
+Infinite scroll without a single line of JavaScript, let's go!
 =========================

-Switching pages without reloading has never been easier.
+Implementing infinite scroll has never been easier.
 We don't even need a single line of JavaScript!

 ### Step 1: Create a controller